ngi-indi/module-bias-gym/README.md

 - Download the [pre-processed datasets](https://drive.google.com/drive/folders/1VSXZcAmDQj7Gk1_AEA1HI_dVVUF-sFmW?usp=drive_link) and place them in the appropriate directory: ```datasets/```.
 - Ensure you have all necessary datasets downloaded and placed in the relevant directory.

+#### 5. Download pre-trained models (optional):
+- Download the [pre-trained model weights](https://drive.google.com/drive/folders/1aOTVMTdLcDhOHuj-bcJbO5SPM7Zdh-_O?usp=drive_link) and place them in the appropriate directory: ```models/```.
+- Ensure you have all necessary models downloaded and placed in the relevant directory.

+---

 ## Usage

 ### Training a model